-A daily crime log of reported incidents is maintained by Campus Security in conjunction with Student Services and the Office of Compliance.
-The log is available as public information during the hours of 8:00 a.m.
-5:00 p.m.
-Monday - Friday by contacting the Office of Compliance at compliance@harrisburgu.edu or Campus Security.
+Campus Security, in conjunction with Student Services and the Office of Compliance, maintains a daily crime log of reported incidents.
+The log is available as public information from 8:00 a.m. to 5:00 p.m.
+Monday through Friday by contacting the Office of Compliance at compliance@harrisburgu.edu or Campus Security.